Seagate/cortx-motr/doc/Motr_Epochs_HLD.rst

 - [R.MOTR.EPOCH.MONOTONE] The epoch for any given domain on any given node changes monotonically.
 That is, a node can only transition to a later epoch in a domain, not an older one.

 - [R.MOTR.EPOCH.CATCH-UP] A node A that is that is told by another node B that a newer epoch exists, either in response to a message B or because B sent a message to A mentioning a later epoch, can send to failure event to the HA subsystem to request instructions on how to reach the latest epoch.

+*******************
+Design Highlights
+*******************

+- Upon transitioning to a new epoch, the HA subsystem broadcasts the new epoch number to the entire cluster.

+- The HA subsystem does not wait for acknowledgements from individual nodes that they have indeed transitioned to the new epoch.
+Aggregation of acknowledgements is therefore not required.

+- Communication of HA subsystem to nodes is done using Cloud Haskell messages, to make communication with services uniform within the HA subsystem, and to circumscribe the Motr-specific parts of the epoch functionality to the services themselves.